VO2Group/Starter/README.md

 > More precisely Starter uses the method [loadFileURL][8] of [WKWebView][7] class introduced in iOS 9!

-### Platform projects dispatch events to DOM Document Object
+### Native projects dispatch events to DOM Document Object

 Android and iOS are multitasking platforms, applications can be paused and can be resumed.
 To handle these features Starter sends some events from native code to Javascript.
 The events are named `pause` and `resume`.